-How and when to share streaming service logins
+How to share streaming service logins while you still can

 Do you even know who else uses your Netflix now?

 Because Netflix and other streaming services are more amorphous and unmoored than traditional hard-wired cable and other forms of media, it’s become common to share passwords and other login information with friends and family.
 That may be changing, as streaming platforms appear poised to permanently claim a majority share of watchers and listeners.